ericgaspar/blocky/doc/DESCRIPTION.md

-This is a dummy description of this app features
+Blocky is a DNS proxy and ad-blocker for the local network written in Go.